huytd/everyday/DEVLOG.md

 \\end{align}
 $$

-In reality., there's no 9-bits number type on any computer, we could use two 16-bits numbers instead, that sums up to 4 bytes, or we can even use just use 3 bytes (this would be a great exercise for the readers).
+In reality, there's no 9-bits number type on any computer, we could use two 16-bits numbers instead, that sums up to 4 bytes, or we can even use just use 3 bytes (this would be a great exercise for the readers).

 Now, how can we perform the board evaluation algorithm?